OSGeo/grass-addons/grass7/imagery/i.landsat8.swlst/README.md

 Description
 ===========

+The algorithm removes the atmospheric effect through differential atmospheric absorption in the two adjacent thermal infrared channels centered at about 11 and 12 μm.

 The components of the algorithm estimating LST values are at-satellite brightness temperature (BT); land surface emissivities (LSEs); and the coefficients of the main Split-Window equation (SWCs).